Table of Contents

-The shutdown lasts until an agreement over how the government will be funded is made.
+The shutdown will last until an agreement is reached on how the government will be funded.
 There’s no limit to how long a shutdown could continue.

 Get Smarter on US News, History, and the Constitution